 Ph.D., Royal Holloway University of London

 B.Sc., Indiana University South Bend

 B.A., Bethel College

-After graduating from college with a psychology degree and excellent in a sales career, Emily Grace return to school to pursue her first love: physics.
+After graduating from college with a psychology degree and excelling in a sales career, Emily Grace returned to school to pursue her first love: physics.
 She earned a master's degree in education and a second undergraduate degree in physics, then earned a doctorate in physics from the prestigious Royal Holloway University of London.
 While in the United Kingdom, she won a national contest when she wrote and performed a rap to explain her research on dark matter and liquid argon.

 Dr. Grace has been a member of the PICO, MiniCLEAN, DEAP-3600, LZ, and LUX dark matter collaborations.
 She was a postdoctoral scholar at Pennsylvania State University and a research assistant at Royal Holloway University of London, the University of Nebraska and Indiana University, as well as a visiting lecturer at Royal Holloway.
 Prior to joining Northwestern's faculty, she was an assistant professor at Sterling College in Kansas.